 The front and rear wheels measure 20 inches in diameter, and in keeping with the four-wheel-drive initiative, winter tires are available.

 The FF's four seats come in the form of snug sport buckets that are bisected by a tall console that runs the length of the cabin.
 The seats incorporate magnesium, one of many expensive materials employed to minimize weight.
 Virtually every surface is covered in leather.
 The FF incorporates more controls on the face of its steering wheel than almost any car, including major performance adjustments for the chassis and drivetrain, along with wiper controls, turn signals and engine start.

 Ferrari says the backseat is roomy enough for adults, and it offers a DVD player with two screens.
 The cargo area has 15.9 cubic feet behind the backseat and a total of more than 28 cubic feet with the rear seats folded.

 The FF is powered by a 6.3-liter V-12 engine with direct injection that generates 651 horsepower at 8,000 rpm and 503 pounds-feet of torque at 6,000 rpm.
 Ferrari says engine torque hits 369 pounds-feet at 1,000 rpm.
 The transmission is a seven-speed dual-clutch automated manual with automatic modes as well as manual control via steering-wheel-mounted shift paddles.

 Ferrari says the driveline operates as rear-wheel drive unless torque becomes too great for the rear wheels, at which time some power is apportioned to the front wheels.
 Despite the added hardware in the front, the weight distribution is given as 47/53 percent, front/rear.

 The suspension employs magnetic adaptive shock absorbers, and the Brembo brakes use carbon-ceramic rotors.

-As required of all 2012 models, the FF comes standard with antilock disc brakes and an electronic stability system.
+The FF comes standard with antilock disc brakes and an electronic stability system.